Puzzledcat06/negotiation_agent/README.md

+INSTALL OLLAMA AND LLAMA3 TO RUN THIS CODE

 Buyer Agent Strategy
 Chosen Personality
 The buyer agent is designed with a "data analyst" personality, focusing on logic, numbers, and strategic reasoning.
 This personality was chosen because it aligns well with real-world negotiation principles: